 With its established expertise in financial markets, the group is also in a position to propose financial engineering consulting services for third party institutional clients or qualified investors.

-However, ABC arbitrage has no immediate plans to develop sales of its arbitrage know-how on an advisory basis or to widen its client base.
 These initiatives are done on an ad hoc basis and are not a major area of growth for the group.